tranquilit/WAPT-Documentation/source/wapt-configuration/waptagent/index.rst

     the performance of WAPT**;

   * the field :guilabel:`Append host's profiles`
-    allows to define a list of WAPT packages to install obligatorily;
+    allows you to define a list of WAPT packages to install obligatorily;

-  * the field :guilabel:`Automatic periodic packages audit scheduling` define the frequency at which the WAPT agent checks whether it has audits to perform;
+  * the field :guilabel:`Automatic periodic packages audit scheduling` defines the frequency at which the WAPT agent checks whether it has audits to perform;

   * Windows update section, refer to :ref:`this article on configuring WAPTWUA